-Indeed, the best exhibition stands are not known only known for their designs and display products, it’s the staff etiquette that plays an essential role in making the trade display successful.
+Indeed, the best exhibition stands are not known only known for their designs and display products, it’s the staff etiquette that plays an essential role in making the expo display successful.

 So, it’s rightly said that if your staff cannot keep attendees in your booth, your fancy designs won’t be able to either.
 After all, the interaction between the staff and the attendees determines how well-prepped the brand is to grow their business.

-Here are some non-verbal cues that your staff must follow in the upcoming trade fair and exhibition.
+Here are some non-verbal cues that your staff must follow in the upcoming expo fair and exhibition.

 Smile When Interacting With Attendees